mrsimmosimpson/fallenlemons/source/content/Inaugural post.md

 And I want to work out how to use this digital scrapbook.
 This is my first attempt.

-In that vein, here are some photos from Fool's Valley
+**In that vein, here are some photos from Fool's Valley**

 ![[Pasted image 20250818232530.png]]
+*The dance studio*

 ![[Pasted image 20250818232600.png]]
+*First Circling Session at the community 5 minutes away (the Transformational Connection Hub)*

 ![[Pasted image 20250818232645.png]]
+*New friends wrapped up in the giant toy octopus*

 ![[Pasted image 20250818232716.png]]
+*Give a man a desk, a laptop, coffee and creatine and he will launch his new website*

 ![[Pasted image 20250818232738.png]]
+Arrivi